realpython/python-guide/docs/scenarios/web.rst

-But keep in mind that the full `<span tal:replace="expression">Default Text</span>` syntax also allows for default content in the unrendered template.
+But keep in mind that the full `<span tal:replace="expression">Default Text</span>` syntax also allows for default content in the not rendered template.

 .. rubric:: References